What is fatigue?

 Some men find that they suddenly feel very tired.
 This means you need to be careful in certain situations – for example, when you are driving.

-Fatigue can affect your mood.
+• It can affect your mood.
 It might make you feel sad, depressed, or anxious.
 And you may feel guilty that you can’t do the things you normally do.

-It can also have an impact on your relationships.
+• It can also have an impact on your relationships.
 You may start to depend more on others.
 You might not feel able to go to work or see your friends and family as much as usual.
 This can make you feel lonely or isolated.
-Fatigue can also affect your sex life, as you may not have enough energy for sex.

 Many men are surprised by how tired they feel and by the impact it has on their lives.
 Some men tell us that fatigue is one of the hardest parts of having prostate cancer.
 It can be very frustrating, especially if you are used to being active.
+Every man’s experience is different.
+You might have some or all of these effects of fatigue.
+And your feelings might change over time.

 Why might I get fatigue?